ralic/gnu_traydevice/README.txt

 Originally, traydevice was created to be executed from halevt.
 (http://www.nongnu.org/halevt/).
-Just execute "traydevice $hal.udi$" on insertion of the device.
+Just execute "traydevice $hal.block.device$" on insertion of the device.

 Requirements
 ============